-One of the lesser well known services that we provide as chartered accountants is the production of letters confirming income or savings, for various different purposes.
+One of the lesser well known services that we provide as chartered accountants in London is the production of letters confirming income or savings, for various different purposes.
 One of the more common is for those applying to the UK Border Agency (UKBA) for a Tier 1 visa.

 What do I need to prove for a tier 1 visa?